mozilla/fx-private-relay/docs/frontend-architecture.md

 When the feature is rolled out to everyone, the flag can be removed by removing it from the mentioned `Record`.
 TypeScript will then point out everywhere it is used.

+## Fix a visual regression test

+We use [Playwright](https://playwright.dev/) vor Visual Regression tests.
+To ensure that they render consistently, the screenshots are generated in CI (GitHub Actions).
+Hence, you'll need to push your new code to run the UI tests and generate new screenshots.
+When creating a new Pull Request targeting `main`, the "Playwright Tests" workflow will be triggered.
+If your changes affect what the page looks like, they will fail.
+If you open the relevant workflow run (see https://github.com/mozilla/fx-private-relay/actions), you should see that it has produced a `playwright-report` artifact.
+Download and extract that, then open the contained `index.html`.
+You will see an overview of the failed tests, along with the "actual" vs "expected" screenshots.
+Ensure that the difference is what you'd expect, then save the actual screenshot to /frontend/ui-tests/visualRegression.spec.ts-snapshots/, overwriting the relevant previous screenshot.

+## Add a new visual regression test

+To add a new Visual Regression test, take a look at /frontend/ui-tests/visualRegression.spec.ts.
+After adding the code that captures the element you want to snapshot, as above, push your change to GitHub and wait for the Workflow to fail.
+Then, in the workflow's artifacts, download the `screenshots` artifact.
+It should contain the desired snapshot; add it to /frontend/ui-tests/visualRegression.spec.ts-snapshots/ and do another push.
+Your test should now succeed.